 Bacteria, viruses, and/or cysts present in water pose a serious health risk.
-Contamination can start in the groundwater, or form at the well, or grow in a home’s plumbing, or even fester inside water filters.
+Contamination can start in the groundwater, form at the well, grow in a home’s plumbing, or even fester inside water filters.
 Bacteria is commonly an odorless, tasteless, and invisible contaminant though many times it is characterized by a sewage stench in the water.

 Private and community wells are highly prone to serious microbial contaminants that can cause gastrointestinal issues, vomiting, nausea, and other flu-like symptoms.
 Those whose immune systems are weaker pose a greater risk to consuming contaminated water.